sea-paleo/sea-paleo.github.io/index.md

 # About us

 Southeast Asian Paleo Environments Consortium (SAPEC) is a group of scientists dedicated to reconstructing and understanding variability of the paleo environment of Southeast Asia within the context of the greater global climate system.
-The SAPEC concept was developed by Dr. Brendan Buckley and co-PIs in 2009 at a PAGES-NSF sponsored workshop in Da Lat, Vietnam.
+The SAPEC concept was developed by [Dr. Brendan Buckley](https://eesc.columbia.edu/faculty/brendan-buckley) (from Columbia University) and co-PIs in 2009 at a workshop in Da Lat, Vietnam, supported by [PAGES](http://pastglobalchanges.org/) and [NSF](https://nsf.gov/).
 The realization of his plan to bring multiple regional proxies together for a methods workshop began in earnest in January 2019 with the Isotopes in the Environment Workshop, January 2019 at the International Center for Tropical Highlands Ecosystems Research (ICTHER).
 This two-day meeting was attended by a small group of tree ring, speleothem, and lake sediment scientists, as well as historians working in the region.
 The first official gathering of SAPEC, called SAPEC-2020, will take place 4-12 January 2020 in Da Lat, Vietnam.

+SAPEC is not only about research.
+Dr. Buckley firmly believes in sharing knowledge with the local scientific community as well as the next generation of paleoscientists worldwide.
+Therefore, over the years we have conducted several field schools where participants learn from leading scientsts in multiple paleoclimate proxies.

 # Ideas for a field school

-An interview with Brendan Buckley in the early days.
+An interview with Dr. Brendan Buckley in the early days.

 *What was the catalyst for starting Bidoup Field School?*